microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 | Description | - | Allows the app to read all the short notes a sign-in user has access to. |
 | AdminConsentRequired | - | No |

-![personal Microsoft accounts][MSA] The *ShortNotes.Read* delegated permission is available for consent in personal Microsoft accounts.
+![personal Microsoft accounts][MSA] The *ShortNotes.Read* delegated permission is also available for consent in personal Microsoft accounts.

 ---